NFL defenses no longer dominate, making Bucs’ shutdown of Chiefs even more impressive

 Yet the big fact hovers that the Tampa Bay Buccaneers just reached 2-0 in lifetime Super Bowls because their defense managed to spend their last three games shutting down Drew Brees, Aaron Rodgers and, in Sunday’s 31-9 Super Bowl LV victory, Patrick Mahomes.
 Clearly, they became unstoppable once they survived Taylor Heinicke.

-Brees wound up 19-for-34 for 134 yards with three interceptions and a toothless second half.
-Rodgers went 33-for-48 for 346 but got sacked five times and found Tampa Bay too thorny when Green Bay had chances.
-Mahomes reached halftime Sunday night at 9-for-19 for 67 yards.
+Brees wound up 19 for 34 for 134 yards with three interceptions and a toothless second half.
+Rodgers went 33 for 48 for 346 but got sacked five times and found Tampa Bay too thorny when Green Bay had chances.
+Mahomes reached halftime Sunday night at 9 for 19 for 67 yards.

 Those numbers just looked bad-dream wrong.

-By the end, they stood at 26-for-49 for 270 yards.
-Even Mahomes’ improvisational theater came to suggest desperation more than imagination.
+By the end, they stood at 26 for 49 for 270 yards.
+Even Mahomes’s improvisational theater came to suggest desperation more than imagination.
 Kansas City didn’t get any touchdowns.
 Kansas City didn’t get any touchdowns.
 Repeat it enough, and you might coax yourself into believing it.

 “Yeah, I can’t give them enough credit,” head coach Bruce Arians said after Super Bowl LV, having said beforehand, “We’ve been winning with defense.”
-So while the 2020-21 Bucs finished sixth in the league in total defense where those 2002-03 Bucs had finished first, the latter does have one edge.
+So while the 2020-21 Bucs finished sixth in the league in total defense where those 2002-03 Bucs had finished first, the former does have one edge.
 It overcame three greats where the old guys solved some very-goods: Jeff Garcia, Donovan McNabb and Rich Gannon.

 “While the guys up front hunted, the guys in the back covered, so we worked hand-in-hand tonight,” said defensive coordinator Todd Bowles, having himself one doozy of a winter.
 The collaboration included some world-class “pushing the pocket” from one 34-year-old Ndamukong Suh, the lineman who got a first Super Bowl title in an 11th NFL season with a fourth NFL club.